 The Black Paintings

-Using the al secco painting technique, Goya used oils to paint directly onto the plaster walls of his home, called La Quinta del Sordo, making the 14 paintings that have come to be known as a single group called The Black Paintings.
-He created the images between 1820 and 1824, when he would have been 74 years old.
+Using the al secco painting technique, Goya used oils to paint directly onto the plaster walls of his home, called La Quinta del Sordo, making the 15 paintings (only 14 survive*) that have come to be known as a single group called The Black Paintings.
+He created the images between 1820 and 1824 (some claim 1819-1823), when he would have been 74 years old.

 "Goya's growing political, intellectual, and human isolation may well have led him to decide to paint for no one but himself.
 The Black Paintings... are in effect the most extreme manifestation of the growing misunderstanding and estrangement between modern society and the artist.
 It is true that many subsequent artists painted or drew or carved works of art that they intended to be enjoyed and understood by only themselves.
 But never before and never since, as far as we know, has a major, ambitious cycle of paintings been painted with the intention of keeping the pictures an entirely private affair.
 The very fact that Goya had recourse to fresco painting instead of the more usual canvas and oil is proof enough that he never expected his paintings to be displayed in public, and since very few people made their way out to visit Goya's retreat, these paintings are as close to being hermetically private as any that have ever been produced in the history of Western art."